Juliana v. United States

+The Ninth Circuit dismissed the suit in January 2020 for lack of standing, upheld en banc in February 2021.
+The plaintiffs filed an amended complaint in an attempt to address standing.
+The amended suit was dismissed by the Ninth Circuit in May 2024, again over lack of standing.
+The Supreme Court of the United States declined to hear the case by March 2025.

 Case history

 Background

-Legal actions to affect climate change by federal and state-level governments have been attempted since the 1990s; one of the first known cases was led by Antonio Oposa, a Philippine lawyer that represented a class-action suit of 43 students against the Philippine government to protect a forest surrounding their village.
-Oposa had won the suit, which led to numerous other lawsuits around the world.
-As of July 2018, there were over 1,000 such lawsuits filed across 24 countries, with 888 of those within the United States.
-Such cases typically involve youth and children and other future generations, as they help to broaden the appeal of the action, and represent the class that would be most affected by government action or inaction.
+Climate change litigation has been attempted since the 1990s.
 The Oregon non-profit organization, Our Children's Trust, was created by attorney Julia Olson to help formulate legal cases that could be taken against states and the federal government that would charge them with mitigating climate change under the public trust doctrine.
 Olson established the non-profit with advice and assistance from Mary Christina Wood, director of the Environmental and Natural Resources Law Program at the University of Oregon, who had been studying the concept of the public trust doctrine and established the idea of "Atmospheric Trust Litigation" to take legal action to make governments responsible for actions related to climate change.
 Part of Our Children's Trust's inspiration was from Oposa's work in the Philippines.
 Since 2011, Our Children's Trust has been filing various state and federal lawsuits on behalf of youth, though most of these have been dismissed by courts, as courts generally have not ruled that access to a clean environment is a right that can be litigated against.
 Such cases are also generally dismissed as lawsuits cannot be initiated by "generalized grievances", and require plaintiffs with standing to sue and can demonstrate concrete harm that the government has done, and that the courts can at least partially redress the harm by order of the court.
-Further, cases cannot be brought to court if they deal with a "political question" which cannot be resolved by actions of Congress and the President.
+Further, cases cannot be brought to court if they deal with a "political question" which can only be resolved by actions of Congress and the President.